 Irish personal pension schemes

-The possibility of transferring Irish pensions is a new concept, but with Ireland becoming an increasingly significant location for global companies there are growing numbers of international workers there.
-The outcome of this is that large numbers of these international workers will accumulate employee pension benefits whilst working and living in Ireland and if they subsequently return home or relocate to a new overseas residence this may well be inappropriate to leave those assets where they are.
+The possibility of transferring Irish pensions is a new concept, but with Ireland becoming an increasingly significant location for global companies, there are growing numbers of international workers.
+This outcome is that large numbers of these international workers will accumulate employee pension benefits whilst working and living in Ireland.
+If they subsequently return home or relocate to a new overseas residence, leaving those assets where they are may be inappropriate.

 Many occupational pension/ defined benefit schemes can be transferred to similar arrangements overseas.

 It is more complicated with Irish pension vehicles such as PRSA’s, Personal Retirement Bonds (Buy-Out bonds), ARF’s/AMRF’s, Final Salary or Self-administered pensions but all of these can be looked at and potentially transferred.

 Performing a transfer out of the existing scheme and into a more appropriate pension is possible if the member is no longer residing in Ireland or for the purposes of consolidating multiple schemes.